Introduction to irgo

 AI Coding Assistants

 If you're using an AI coding assistant (like Claude, Cursor, or GitHub Copilot), point it to our llms.txt file.
-This provides comprehensive instructions for writing irgo applications, including handler patterns, templ syntax, HTMX integration, and WebSocket usage.
+This provides comprehensive instructions for writing irgo applications, including handler patterns, templ syntax, Datastar integration, and SSE responses.

 Next Steps